0x090909/keap_api/README.md

 import "github.com/0x090909/keap_api"
 ```

-2. Create a new template and replace placeholders with actual values:
+2. Create a new file and replace placeholders with actual values:

 ```go
 package main